Froyj/starter-react-p2/README.md

 This project comes with a set of common styling rules both for JS and CSS.

-To benefit from the linting, you will need to install the following extensions for VScode :
+To benefit from the linting, you will need to have the following extensions installed in VScode :
 - Prettier
-- EsLint
+- ESLint
 - Stylelint

+### Step 3

+Once everything above is installed, reload your VScode window by pushing `ctrl + shift + p` and select `Developper: Reload window`

 ## Checks and Linters